Mee6/Mee6-documentation/docs/Music.md

 **Note**: When you buy your plan you can only use it on one server, however you can buy more and use them on other servers.
 ##Points
 With [points](https://mee6.xyz/donate) you can activate your music feature or other paid feature.
-Point system is simple:
+The Point system is simple:

     100 [points](https://mee6.xyz/donate) = 1€
     Monthly Music = 3€